Madhurikar01/Biography-of-Begum-Rokeya/README.md

 - Overview of her social and political activism
 - Information on her legacy and posthumous awards
 - Eponyms named in her honor
+- Responsive design for various devices and screen sizes ensuring accessibility and usability across platformsr

 ## Technologies Used